-- Achieve cost savings and optimize efficiencies resulting from recent acquisitions, including improving margins on branded products produced in-house; - expand its vertical integration efforts and overall retail footprint throughout California by acquiring other California focused companies and brands; - continue to increase the sell-through of in-house brands across its owned retail store footprint; - improve its cannabis cultivation efficiencies and yields; - continue to streamline its manufacturing/processing capabilities; - expand the wholesale distribution of its owned branded products to other California retailers; - shift more of its cultivation output from bulk cannabis products to branded flower and products; - increase profitability of branded cannabis product offerings, including non-flower cannabis products; and - create (or acquire) new California centric brands.
+- Achieve cost savings and optimize efficiencies resulting from its recent acquisitions, including improving margins on branded products produced in-house; - Expand its vertical integration efforts and overall retail footprint throughout California by acquiring other California focused companies and brands; - Continue to increase the sell-through of in-house brands across its owned retail store and delivery footprint; - Improve its cannabis cultivation efficiencies and yields; - Continue to streamline its manufacturing/processing capabilities; - Expand the wholesale distribution of its owned branded products to other California Retailers; - Shift more of its cultivation output from bulk cannabis products to branded flower and products; - Increase profitability of branded cannabis product offerings, including non-flower cannabis products; and - Create (or acquire) new California centric products and brands.

-Through a review of Harborside's existing retail dispensaries, management is exploring the potential divestiture of the Terpene Station Dispensary in Eugene, Oregon as part of the Company's continued efforts to focus on the California market.
-As of the date of this MD&A, the Company has not entered into any agreements, binding or non-binding, to divest the Terpene Station Dispensary.
-Further, the Company has not established a definitive timeline to complete such divestiture, and no decisions related to the divestiture have been reached at this time.
-There can be no assurance any transactions might be pursued by the Company as a result of its intention to potentially divest the Terpene Station Dispensary.
-The Company does not intend to comment further with respect to the divestiture unless and until it determines that additional disclosure is appropriate in accordance with the requirements of applicable securities laws.
+Through a review of StateHouse's existing retail dispensaries, management is exploring the potential divestiture of the Terpene Station Dispensary in Eugene, Oregon and other underperforming assets as part of the Company's continued efforts to focus on maximizing its presence and impact in the California market.
+As of the date of this MD&A, the Company has not entered into any agreements, binding or non-binding, to divest the Terpene Station Dispensary or any other underperforming assets.
+Further, the Company has not established a definitive timeline to complete such divestitures, and no decisions related to the divestitures have been reached at this time.
+There can be no assurance any transactions might be pursued by the Company as a result of its intention to potentially divest the Terpene Station Dispensary or other underperforming assets.
+The Company does not intend to comment further with respect to the divestitures unless and until it determines that additional disclosure is appropriate in accordance with the requirements of applicable securities laws.